Korean chicken wings baked in the oven, coated with a spicy gochujang wing sauce; these chicken wings are really addictive.

-I didn’t have a choice here, there was only one brand of Gochujang paste I found, I’ve just checked the container, it says medium.
-I find it perfect for my purposes, it has already become one of my favorite condiments.
+I didn't have a choice here; there was only one brand of Gochujang paste I found, I've just checked the container, and it says medium.
+I find it perfect for my purposes; it has already become one of my favorite condiments.

 How to use Gochujang paste?

 Well, first of all, you should get familiar with the product, just to know how hot it is and how much of it you can take.
 Otherwise, there are endless dishes you could spice up with it.